Switching to green energy

 The point is, you’re not taking a huge risk by signing up, so give it a try.
 The customer service department of your utility ought to be able to get you more information on what’s available for you, and maybe even give you a price quote.
 And you can also get a list of programs by state from the NREL.

 Story by Sarah Schmidt.
 This article originally appeared in Plenty in May 2008.
-The story was added to MNN.com in September 2009.
+The story was added to MNN.com.